Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 3. Program Description

 The Camera, Lighting, and Set Operations Apprenticeship Intensive is a cohort-based 8-week training program that blends technical education, hands-on production labs, and career pathway development.
 Participants meet in structured weekly modules led by experienced professionals from the camera, lighting, sound, and production management fields.
+We’ve set up meetings with exhibitors for NAB 2026, so stay tuned for updates on our partnerships.

-The curriculum is designed to move from foundational concepts to applied crew responsibilities.
-Participants begin by learning set culture, safety, production hierarchy, and professional communication.
-They then progress through image-making fundamentals, including camera settings, sensor differences, exposure controls, lensing, composition, and lighting.
 Midway through the course, learners advance into sound recording, slating, timecode synchronization, and assistant camera duties.
 The final modules focus on production efficiency, in-camera techniques that reduce post-production burdens, and introductory Assistant Director responsibilities related to scheduling, set flow, and interdepartmental coordination.

 Training includes exposure to professional systems and workflows associated with RED, Blackmagic, Lumix, and Sony platforms, as well as instruction in global shutter sensors, full-frame image capture, anamorphic lens workflows, autofocus and manual lens options, and vertical capture for mobile-first and social distribution.
-Participants also learn best practices in equipment handling, media management, production terminology, and crew behavior aligned with union-aware professional environments.

 Throughout the program, apprentices engage in demonstrations, rotating crew assignments, practical drills, and a capstone production exercise that integrates camera, lighting, sound, and set coordination skills.
 The training emphasizes not only technical proficiency, but also employability traits such as punctuality, communication, teamwork, attention to detail, and accountability.